patterns-app/patterns-devkit/README.md

 ideal for building industrial grade pipelines and complex ecosystems of `pipe`s.
 But often you it is necessarily or just simpler to work with entire datasets in batch, not as incremental chunks.
-Dags `DataSet`s serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectType, deduping and merging records according to desired logic, and provide a clean, nicely named, end set of data records (a single `customers` table, for instance).
+Dags `DataSet`s serve this purpose -- they "accumulate" DataBlocks of a uniform ObjectSchema, deduping and merging records according to desired logic, and provide a clean, nicely named, end set of data records (a single `customers` table, for instance).

 Every `pipe` in Dags automatically outputs both an incremental `DataBlock` stream and a